gawainhewitt/jest_notes/README.md

 By default you will be testing in the Node.js environment.
 For a web app you can specify that you want to test in a browser like environment using jsdom.

 If you've not set this up you may get the following error when running your test.
+For me this has been a particular problem when the file I'm testing is referencing html in the dom.

 ```
 ReferenceError: document is not defined
 ```